 1. Implement leadership strategies at their place of work.
 In order to meet this objective, students will be expected to implement an administrative project at their place of employment.
-The course, ALS 803 Leadership and Applied Practice, and ALS 898 Internship in Administration and Leadership Studies are designed to address this objective.
+The course, ALS 803 Leadership and Applied Practice, and ALS

+898 Internship in Administration and Leadership Studies are designed to address this objective.

 - 2. Develop and implement policies designed to improve the overall operation of your place of employment.
 The course ALS 802 Leadership: A Case Study Approach will provide a sound theoretical framework for understanding how organizational policies are developed and implemented.
 Maintaining positive school and community relations is an important objective of school and college administrators.
 The course ALS 850 School and Community relations provides students with opportunities to enhance college and community ties. - 3.
 Analyze leadership characteristics of their fellow workers and be able to help others develop leadership potential.
 ALS 801 Leadership Theory and ALS 802 Leadership: A Case Study Approach identifies leadership concepts and helps students to analyze various administrative strategies for finding solutions to administrative problems. - 4.
 Develop plans and procedures for working with groups in order to solve specific problems.
-The Leadership Retreat provides a great opportunity to work with peers to develop and listen to presentations related to leadership, research, and administrative theory.
+The Gettysburg Experience provides a great opportunity to work with peers and to get a feel for how leadership skills impacted the three-day battle.
 The courses related to leadership and conflict resolution help to develop skills in resolving conflicts, organizing teams, analyzing data, and planning for change. - 5.
 Develop skills to initiate innovative changes designed to improve specific working conditions within your place of employment.
 Innovation is the key term in this objective.
 Innovation and leadership are concepts that will thread through all Leadership courses.
 Curriculum is a key area for innovative and creative ideas.
 The course ALS 805 Curriculum Evaluation explores cognitive learning theory as well as methods for assessing student learning. - 6.
 Resolve conflicts within an organization using conflict resolution techniques.
-One of our core courses, ILR 651 Conflict Resolution provides a theoretical framework for managing conflict.
-In addition, our ALS 881 Leadership Seminar will focus on college administrative techniques, community relations, and departmental assessment strategies, and college governance.

-- 7. Use research methods such as surveys, interviews, data analysis, and questionnaire design to assist in solving on-the-job problems.
-The research core, ALS 820 Doctoral Seminar in Research Methods, ALS 883 Analysis of Qualitative Data in Leadership Studies, and ALS 882 Research Instrument Design for Leadership Development, provides candidates with substantial background in both quantitative and qualitative research techniques. - 8.
-Analyze and diagnose on-the-job problems using skills learned in the administration and leadership courses.
+One of our core courses, ILR 751 Conflict Resolution provides a theoretical framework for managing conflict.
+In addition, our ALS 881 Leadership Seminar will focus on college administrative techniques, community relations, and departmental assessment strategies, and college governance. - 7.
+Use research methods such as surveys, interviews, data analysis, and questionnaire design to assist in solving on-the-job problems.
+The research core, ALS 820 Doctoral Seminar in Research Methods, ALS 883 Analysis of Qualitative Data in Leadership Studies, and ALS 882 Research Instrument Design for Leadership Development, provides candidates with substantial background in both quantitative and qualitative research techniques.

+- 8. Analyze and diagnose on-the-job problems using skills learned in the administration and leadership courses.
 We expect students to be able to identify, diagnose and prescribe potential solutions to resolve on-the-job administrative problems.
 ALS 803 Leadership Application and 802 Leadership: A Case Study Approach are courses that directly relate to this objective. - 9.
-Establish professional and personal relationships among peers and faculty to aid in your professional development throughout your career.
+Establish professional and personal relationships among peers and faculty to aid in your professional development throughout your career. - 10.
+Become eligible for the Superintendent's letter of eligibility.